kalasjocke/sinatra-asset-pipeline/README.md

 end
 ```

-Now when everything is in place you can use all helpers provided by [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers), here is a small example:
+Now when everything is in place you can use all helpers provided by [sprockets-helpers](https://github.com/petebrowne/sprockets-helpers), an example:

 ```scss
 body {